PosicionCinco/Project-02/README.md

 # Project-02
 Responsive Photography Portfolio Website (HTML, CSS, and JavaScript)

-- NOTE FOR MY SELF -
+- NOTE FOR MY SELF:

 - By the conclusion of this project, I will possess the expertise to design sophisticated and fully responsive websites.
 Delving into the intricacies of "CSS Media Queries" and utilizing versatile "CSS Units" such as rem, %, vh, and vw, I will ensure a visually appealing and adaptable design across all devices.